Poem by R.M. Dolin, May 16, 2025

 for something.

 Background poem for the R.M.
-Doin novel, “An Unstainable Life.”
-Darwin left behind a set of journals guiding his ne’er-do-well nephew through surviving a self-sustaining life.
-In random poems and idioms sprinkled throughout the journals, Issacs discovers his uncle in layers of increasing complexity; he’s not yet ready to understand what Darwin’s poems are about, but perhaps by the end of his journey he will. . . .
+Dolin novel, “An Unsustainable Life – The Book of Issac.”
+Darwin left behind journals to guide his ne’er-do-well nephew through surviving a self-sustaining life in the New Mexico wilderness.
+In random poems and idioms scattered throughout the journals, Issac discovers his uncle in layer of increasing complexity; he’s not yet ready to understand Darwin, but perhaps by the end of his journey he will. . . .